 What happened to Joshua?
 You never mention him, so it seems like he fell off the face of the earth.

 So many of you have emailed or messaged me asking some variation of this question, and I’m sorry I haven’t responded.

-Here’s what I can say: our relationship has been largely severed for almost a year, and this has not been by my choice, Mr. FG’s choice, or the girls’ choice.
+Here’s what I can say: our relationship has been largely severed for almost a year, and this has not been by my choice.

 But, we can only control our choices, not other people’s choices.
 We hold love and hope, always, and we pray that one day, things will be different.

-This is one of the most heartbreaking things we and the girls have ever had to go through, and I have often wished that I could be more open about it (I really, really hate to be vague!!)
+This is one of the most heartbreaking things I have ever had to go through, and I have often wished that I could be more open about it (I really, really hate to be vague!!)